-What: Forage Hawai‘i distributes top-quality USDA-certified and inspected meats through O‘ahu farmers markets.
-Choose from grass-fed beef, lamb, chicken, pork, wild venison and even wild Big Island boar.
+What: Forage Hawai‘i distributes top-quality USDA-certified and inspected meats through O‘ahu farmers markets, all of it raised in Hawai‘i.
+Choose from local grass-fed beef, lamb, chicken, pork, wild venison and even wild Big Island boar.
 Meats are sold individually packaged in frozen, vacuum-sealed bags.

 Updates on weekly cuts are posted on the Forage Hawai‘i website.
 Sign up for the newsletter to get the latest updates.

 Where to order: Email email@example.com with your name, phone number, desired farmers market pickup location (Kaka‘ako Saturday or Kailua Sunday), and number of cuts/quantity.

 SEE ALSO: Can We Ever Eat All Local in Hawai‘i?